-- Using the coarse die, grind the meat and fat.
-If you wish, you can run everything through the fine die.
+- Using the coarse die (6.5 mm), grind the meat and fat.
+If you wish, you can run everything a second time through a fine die.
+I don't.
 Make sure the meat and fat are at no warmer than 35°F when you grind.
 Put the meat and fat into the freezer and clean up.

 - Fill the largest pot you own with water and heat it to steaming, but not boiling.
 Ideally you want something like 170°F.